 Book One: Controversial Figures is about four individuals each from a different religious and cultural tradition.
 Two of the controversial figures, Jesus and Gandhi, are famous across the globe.
 The other two are less well known: Hassan al-Banna, who was the founder of the Egyptian Muslim Brotherhood and Regina Jonas, who is widely acknowledged to be the first woman in the world to have received formal recognition as a Jewish rabbi.
-These four figures allow you to explore themes that run throughout the course: continuity and change, conflicting perspectives and the very idea of ‘religion’.
+These four figures allow you to explore themes that run throughout the module: continuity and change, conflicting perspectives and the very idea of ‘religion’.
 Only one of our figures is a woman reflecting the marginalisation of women in history, including religious history.
 They were all rooted firmly in a religious tradition but represent some significant challenge to and break with that tradition.
 All four lived through times of heightened conflict, were controversial in their lifetimes, and met violent deaths.
 All four have inspired devotion, and their lives have, to some extent, become overlaid by myth or hagiography.
 All four have come to embody tensions between religion and modernity.

 Book Two: Controversial Practices interrogates the boundaries between religion, culture, power and the use of force in various forms and will challenge some widespread stereotypes.
 You’ll explore some of the ways in which religion has been involved in different kinds of conflict, principally during the second half of the twentieth century and the first decade of the twenty-first century.
 The book explores relationships between religion and identity in relation to a range of controversial and contested understandings of gender and community.
 You’ll examine multiculturalism, principally in Britain; the veiling of Islamic women; connections between religion and violence; and the sex abuse scandals in children's homes run by Catholic religious orders in the Canadian province of Newfoundland.